FAQs

 What payment options are available for emergency or expensive treatments?

 We accept Visa, MasterCard, Discover, and American Express, as well as cash or check.
-Financing options like CareCredit are also available to help spread costs for unexpected procedures—ask our front desk for details.
+Third-party financing options—including CareCredit, Scratchpay, and All Pet Card—may be available to help manage the cost of unexpected or extensive treatments.
+Please ask our front desk for details.

 Do you accommodate same-day emergency appointments?